coreinfrastructure/best-practices-badge/doc/other.md

 *   Achieve the lower passing+1 badge.

-*   FIXME - list of upgrades of SHOULD and SUGGESTED.
+*   FIXME - list of upgrades of SHOULD and SUGGESTED from passing and passing+1.
     - Change "report_tracker" to MUST, to require issue tracking.
       Using GitHub issues meets this.
       Note that the Linux kernel project has reported that this is very hard to do at their scale.
       NOTE: Kevin Wall thinks this should be at passing+1, not passing+2.

+### General criteria

 -   The project SHOULD employ continuous integration, where the primary developers team integrate their work frequently.